Cooking Meati Cuts: Marinades, pan temperatures, and stew techniques

-A few important details for chefs getting creative with Meati™ in kitchens at home and work.
+A few important details for chefs getting creative with meati™ cuts in kitchens at home and work.

-While Meati™ is a very forgiving and flexible fare that can accommodate all kinds of culinary artistry, it is also a new category of food with some special attributes worth chatting about.
+While meati cutlets and steaks are a flexible fare that can accommodate all kinds of culinary artistry, they are also a new category of food with some special attributes worth chatting about.
 For that just-right mouthfeel and flavor, keep these considerations front and center.

 Mind Your Marinades